 The OEA Choice Trust Board of Trustees will evaluate and approve grant awards.
 Issues central to OEA Choice Trust’s evaluations of proposed projects include:

-- The strength of district, school, and union leadership support
+- The strength of leadership support

 Are there things that specifically will not be funded?

 See the grant application guidelines and Terms and Conditions section which lists out what cannot be funded.
 Generally we will not fund: